Following are a few tips for fusers; also known as the Rules of Etiquette from the Chicago School of Fusing.

 - If the web separates from the paper, place the web on the fabric with release paper on top and fuse.

-- Note: on some versions of Wonder Under only the shiny side of the paper is usable as release paper.
+- Note: on some versions of fusible web only the “shiny” side of the paper is usable as release paper.

 - Remove the release paper in one piece by first fanning with a finger then swiping your hand between the fabric and paper.
 Feel for gummy areas where the iron didn’t cover and re-fuse.